vega/vega-lite/site/docs/scale.md

 Scales are functions that transform a domain of data values (numbers, dates, strings, etc) to a range of visual values (pixels, colors, sizes).
 A scale function takes a single data value as input and returns a visual value.

 By default, Vega-Lite creates default scales for fields that are mapped to visual channels.
-To customize properties of a scale, the following properties can be specified as part of the [field definition's `scale` property](encoding.html#def).
+To customize properties of a scale, the following properties can be specified as part of the [channel definition's `scale` property](encoding.html#def).

 {: .suppress-error}
 ```json